It's not a conference.

 Why do I have to record a video?

 Because resumes lie and bios are performative.
 A 90-second unedited video tells us more about who you actually are than any written application ever could.
-It filters for people willing to be real — and that vulnerability sets the tone for the whole weekend.
+It filters for people willing to be real — and that vulnerability sets the tone for the whole gathering.

 Is this a networking event?